iGamingWire

 The brief

-The North Carolina General Assembly has advanced a comprehensive tax bill containing a provision that would require licensed sportsbooks to report bettors whose annual winnings exceed $2,000 to state authorities.
-The measure has sparked pushback from the betting community, particularly among recreational players concerned about privacy implications and the administrative burden placed on both operators and bettors.
+The North Carolina General Assembly has passed a tax bill containing a provision that would mandate sportsbooks to report bettors whose annual winnings exceed $2,000 to state tax authorities.
+The measure has generated criticism from players and industry observers concerned about privacy implications, compliance burdens, and the threshold's potential impact on recreational bettors and small-scale professional players.

 Original report